Hagar-Ahmed-Rayan/Weather-App/README.md

 # weather_app
-weather app project is a simple project to get weather over the days in different countries where you can search for the country and switch between dark and light mode using:
+weather app project is a simple project to get weather over the days in different countries where you can search for the country and switch between dark and light mode using:-
 1-weather Apis
 2-shared preference to save dark or light mode state 3-Dio
-4-cubit state management
+4-cubit state management.
-the demo link is here:
+the demo link is here:-
 https://drive.google.com/file/d/1JriEFRnlpBNy4lWDInZq2GtdYEpqwX8N/view?usp=drivesdk
 ## Getting Started